MicrosoftDocs/IntuneDocs.cs-cz/InTuneDocs/deploy-use/install-the-windows-pc-client-with-microsoft-intune.md

 ## <a name="deploy-the-client-software-manually"></a>Ruční nasazení klientského softwaru

-Na počítači přejděte do složky, kde se nacházejí instalační soubory klientského softwaru.
+Na počítačích, kam se bude softwarový klient instalovat, přejděte do složky, kde jsou uložené instalační soubory klientského softwaru.
 Spusťte **Microsoft_Intune_Setup.exe** a klientský software tak nainstalujte.

     > [!NOTE]
     > The status of the installation is displayed when you hover over the icon in the taskbar on the client computer.